Technical writer: History

-Technical Writers & UX Design
+Technical Writers and UX Design

 Historically, technical writers, or technical and professional communicators, have been concerned with writing and communication.
 However, recently user experience (UX) design has become more prominent in technical and professional communications as companies look to develop content for a wide range of audiences and experiences.

 The User Experience Professionals Association defines UX as “Every aspect of the user’s interaction with a product, service, or company that make up the user’s perception of the whole.”
 Therefore, “user experience design as a discipline is concerned with all the elements that together make up that interface, including layout, visual design, text, brand, sound, and interaction."

 It is now an expectation that technical communication skills should be coupled with UX design.
 As Verhulsdonck, Howard, and Tham state “...it is not enough to write good content.
 According to industry expectations, next to writing good content, it is now also crucial to design good experiences around that content."
 Technical communicators must now consider different platforms such as social media and apps, as well as different channels like web and mobile.

 As Redish explains, a technical communications professional no longer writes content but “writes around the interface” itself as user experience surrounding content is developed.
 This includes usable content customized to specific user needs, that addresses user emotions, feelings, and thoughts across different channels in a UX ecology.

 Lauer and Brumberger further assert, “…UX is a natural extension of the work that technical communicators already do, especially in the modern technological context of responsive design, in which content is deployed across a wide range of interfaces and environments."

+UX design is a product of both technical communication and the user identity.
+Effective UX design is configured to maximize usability according to unique user backgrounds, in a process called design ethnography.
+Design ethnography closely analyzes user culture through interviews and usability tests, in which the technical writer directly immerses themself in the user environment and gathers UX information from local users.

 Skill set

-In addition to solid research, language, writing, and revision skills, a technical writer may have skills in:
+Technical writers must have a solid understanding of popular style guides, language, writing, research and revisioning.
+Additional skills often include: